 Melissa Valentine is an Assistant Professor at Stanford University in the Management Science and Engineering Department, and co-director of the Center for Work, Technology, and Organization (WTO).
-WTO is a world leader in producing field research that uses direct observation of social phenomena to develop new understanding about the changing nature of work.

 Prof Valentine's research focuses on understanding work groups and teams in organizations, particularly how they are changing in response to new industry trends and new technologies.
 She conducts in-depth observational studies to develop new understanding about new forms of work groups and teams.
 Her work makes contributions to understanding classic and longstanding challenges in designing groups and organizations (e.g., the role of hierarchy, how to implement change, team stability vs. flexibility) but also brings in deep knowledge of how the rise of information technology has made possible new and different team and organizational forms.
 Her research agenda is organized around two main themes: 1) temporary teams and organizations and 2) groups and teams in complex work organizations.